boldsuck/haveno-reto-docs/docs/the-project/conflict-resolution.md

     The deposit is taken away as punishment only in the case of a malicious trader.
 Technical or other problems will be simply resolved by sending each trader's deposit (minus the platform fee) back to them.

-## Arbitration & Disputes on Haveno-reto
+## Arbitration & Disputes on RetoSwap

-Haveno-reto is guarded by two arbitrators who can take decisions during a trade-dispute.
+RetoSwap is guarded by two arbitrators who can take decisions during a trade-dispute.
 Their role is to decide who's at fault, from information given by peers in the dispute chat.
 Trades are secured by a 2/3 multisig, so an arbitrator can't publish a payout if it wasn't signed by the taker or the maker.

 - Arbitrators can take up to 10 days to reply for cryptocurrency trades and 20 days for FIAT trades.